jonnor/ESC-CNN-microcontroller/report/report.md

 Sometimes there is a mismatch between the desired length of analysis window, and the labeled clips available in the training data.
-For example a dataset may consist of labeled audio clips with a length of 10 seconds, while the desired analysis window is 1 second.
+For example a dataset may consist of labeled audio clips with a length of 10 seconds, while the desired output is every 1 seconds.
-When a dataset is labeled only with the presence of a sound at a coarse timescale, without information about where exactly the relevant sound(s) appears it is referred to as *weakly annotated* or *weakly labeled* data.
+When a dataset is labeled only with the presence of a sound at a coarse timescale, without information about where exactly the relevant sound(s) appears it is referred to as *weakly annotated* or *weakly labeled* data[@ComputationalAnalysisSound, ch 14.2.4.1].
-`TODO: reference. `

 If one assumes that the sound of interest occurs throughout the entire audio clip, a simple solution is to let each analysis window inherit the label of the audio clip as-is, and to train on individual analysis windows.
 If this assumption is problematic, the task can be approached as a Multiple Instance Learning (MIL) problem.
-Under MIL each training sample is a bag of instances (in this case, all analysis windows in an audio clip), and the label is associated with this bag.
+Under MIL each training sample is a bag of instances (in this case, all analysis windows in an audio clip), and the label is associated with this bag[@MultipleInstanceLearning2008].
 The model is then supposed to learn the relationship between individual instances and the label.
 Several MIL techniques have been explored for audio classification and audio event detection[@WeaklyLabeledAEDMIL][@AdaptivePoolingWeaklyLabeled][@morfi2018dcase].